phoenixframework/phoenix/C_routing.md

 defmodule HelloPhoenix.Router do
   use Phoenix.Router

-  plug Plug.Static, at: "/static", from: :test get "/", HelloPhoenix.PageController, :index, as: :page end
+  get "/", HelloPhoenix.Controller, :index, as: :pages
+end
 ```
-Whatever you called your application will appear instead of 'HelloPhoenix' for both the router module name and the PageController name.
+Whatever you called your application will appear instead of 'HelloPhoenix' for both the router module name and the Controller name.

 The first line of this module `use Phoenix.Router` simply makes Phoenix router functions available in our particular router.

-The next line `plug Plug.Static, at: "/static", from: :hello_phoenix` tells the middleware layer, plug, where to serve our static assets from.
-JavaScript, image, and CSS files each have their own directory under /static.

-Now we come to our first application level route.
+Next we have an application level route.
-`get "/", HelloPhoenix.PageController, :index, as: :page`
+`get "/", HelloPhoenix.Controller, :index, as: :pages`

 'get' is a Phoenix macro which expands out to define one clause of the match function.
 It corresponds to the HTTP verb GET.
 Similar macros exist for other HTTP verbs including POST, PUT, PATCH, DELETE, OPTIONS, CONNECT, TRACE and HEAD.

 The first argument to these macros is the path.
 Here, it is the root of the application, "/".
 The next two arguments are the controller and action we want to have handle this request.
-Finally, "as: :page" is a way of naming this route, which we will talk about in a moment.
+Finally, "as: :pages" is a way of naming this route, which we will talk about in a moment.

 If this were the only route in our router module, the whole module would look like this after invoking the macro.